 This Compensation Discussion & Analysis ("CD&A") describes our executive compensation programs and the compensation decisions made during the year regarding our Named Executive Officers.
-The Board's Compensation Committee (the "Compensation Committee" or "Committee") determines
+The Board's Compensation Committee (the "Compensation Committee" or "Committee") determines compensation and reviews, approves, and oversees the administration of plans and programs for our Named Executive Officers.
+This discussion should be read in conjunction with the compensation tables and other disclosures that begin on page 52.

-The Named Executive Officers for 2022 were:
+The Named Executive Officers for 2023 were: